 Mid-term/ End-term Evaluation of Dhading Disaster Response Programme (DDRP)

-FDM is currently conducting mid-term/ end-term evaluation of Dhading Disaster Response Programme (DDRP) of United Mission to Nepal.
-The mixed-method study covers all intervention VDCs of DDRP in Dhading district — Pida, Mahadevsthan, Jharlang, Ree and Lapa.
-DDRP is an integrated-approach programme, under which UMN has designed and implemented interventions in ten different components, namely — Shelter, Community infrastructure, WASH, Protection, Livelihood, Health and nutrition, Disaster Risk Reduction, Psychosocial and Trauma Healing, Good governance, and Organizational Development.
-FDM’s evaluation approach follows a similar integrated approach, where survey questionnaire and checklists for qualitative consultations have been designed along interventions supported in each of the components.
-While five of the components that have already phased out are being evaluated as end-term, other five components that will continue until 2020 are being evaluated as mid-term.
-The overall objective of the review is to assess the impact, effectiveness, efficiency, relevance and sustainability of the projects.
-The study also closely follows the DDRP’s cross-cutting issues in the programme — gender, conflict sensitivity and environment.
+FDM conducted mid-term/ end-term evaluation of Dhading Disaster Response Programme (DDRP) of United Mission to Nepal.
+The mixed-method study covered all intervention VDCs of DDRP in Dhading district — Pida, Mahadevsthan, Jharlang, Ree and Lapa.
+DDRP was an integrated-approach programme, under which UMN had designed and implemented interventions in ten different components, namely — Shelter, Community infrastructure, WASH, Protection, Livelihood, Health and nutrition, Disaster Risk Reduction, Psychosocial and Trauma Healing, Good governance, and Organizational Development.
+FDM’s evaluation approach followed a similar integrated approach, where survey questionnaire and checklists for qualitative consultations was designed along interventions supported in each of the components.
+While five of the components that had already phased out were evaluated as end-term, other five components that will continue until 2020 are being evaluated as mid-term.
+The overall objective of the review was to assess the impact, effectiveness, efficiency, relevance and sustainability of the projects.
+The study also closely followed the DDRP’s cross-cutting issues in the programme — gender, conflict sensitivity and environment.